shakacode/react-webpack-rails-tutorial/README.md

 [Discussion forum regarding the tutorial](http://forum.railsonmaui.com/t/fast-rich-client-rails-development-with-webpack-and-the-es6-transpiler/82/10)

 # Example Application
-This is a simple example of using ReactJs for Comments that demonstrates the front end code in both Rails and using ReactJs, and has a Rails backend.
-It shows off a little bit of the interactivity of a ReactJs application, allowing the commment to choose the form layout. `react-bootstrap` is used for the React components.
+This is a simple example application that illustrates the use of ReactJs to implement a commenting system.
+Front-end code leverages both ReactJs and Rails asset pipeline while the backend is 100% Rails.
+It shows off a little bit of the interactivity of a ReactJs application, allowing the commmenter to choose the form layout. `react-bootstrap` is used for the React components.

+A pure Rails UI generated from scaffolding is shown for comparison.

 You can see this tutorial live here: [http://react-webpack-rails-tutorial.herokuapp.com/]()